 In addition to the Birkbeck Library, research students have access to the nearby Senate House Library, various libraries of the University of London colleges, the British Library, as well as other specialist collections and institutions in central London, including the British Film Institute library.
 They may also take advantage of practical film-making opportunities offered through the Derek Jarman Lab.

+An MPhil/PhD is an advanced postgraduate research degree that requires original research and the submission of a substantial dissertation.
 The MPhil thesis is not more than 60,000 words; the PhD thesis is not more than 100,000 words.
+The thesis requirements for a practice-based project vary according to the nature of the research and can be discussed with the admissions tutors.
 Both the MPhil and the PhD are assessed by a viva voce examination.
-The thesis requirements for a practice-based project vary according to the nature of the research and can be discussed with the admissions tutors.

 - Birkbeck is one of the world’s leading research-intensive institutions.
 Our cutting-edge scholarship informs public policy, achieves scientific advances, supports the economy, promotes culture and the arts, and makes a positive difference to society.

 - Arts and humanities courses at Birkbeck are ranked third best in London and 11th in the UK in the Times Higher Education 2015-16 World University Subject Rankings.